leorivera17/data_structures_in_python/README.md

-this is my progress in understanding python using pycharm. thank you for your time.
+This is my progress in understanding python.
+Thank you for your time.